TanyaSehgal16/TanyaSehgal16/README.md

 ## 🌟 About Me

 Azure Data Engineer with expertise in Azure Data Factory, Synapse Analytics, PySpark, and Power BI.
-She designs scalable ETL/ELT pipelines, optimizes data models, and delivers business intelligence solutions.
+I design scalable ETL/ELT pipelines, optimizes data models, and delivers business intelligence solutions.
 My journey in data engineering has just begun, but I'm enthusiastic about learning and growing in this dynamic field.

 - 🔭 Currently working on: Azure-based data architectures, CI/CD automation, and REST API integrations.